abdulwaheed76/practices/README.md

 ## Frontend
 #### css over js
 **Only** use css/scss (scss preferred) for libraries like material ui etc that offer both Javascript based style configurations and css based style configurations.
 Put css/scss code in separate files for each component.
 There should be no inline styles as well.
+This strategy is important as it increases page performance a bit and also decouples development.
+A css coder can work (almost) independantly from a javascript developer on the same projects.
+Spliting css and js files also improves the said.

 # Efficiency
 #### consistency